These are the seven songs competing to be the coronavirus anthem

 Gmac Cash’s “Coronavirus”

-What would coronavirus music be without Trap music?
+What would coronavirus music be without trap music?